digitalevenings/cruise-ship-data-extractor/README.md

 ## How It Works

-1. **Cookie Management** - Uses Puppeteer to automatically retrieve and cache session cookies from the Odysseus website
+1. **Cookie Management** - Uses Puppeteer to automatically retrieve and cache session cookies from the Ody website
 2. **ScraperAPI Integration** - All API requests are routed through ScraperAPI for reliability and to avoid rate limiting
-3. **Data Fetching** - Makes authenticated requests to the Odysseus API to fetch ship data
+3. **Data Fetching** - Makes authenticated requests to the Ody API to fetch ship data
 4. **Data Decryption** - Some API responses are XOR-encrypted and are automatically decrypted
 5. **Parallel Processing** - Processes multiple ships concurrently based on `SCRAPERAPI_MAX_THREADS` setting
 6. **Image Downloads** - Downloads ship gallery images directly (without ScraperAPI) and organizes by ship ID